SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

-# Build and Deploy Hybrid Applications with Jenkins and SAP Solution Manager
+# Build and Deploy Hybrid Applications with SAP Solution Manager

 Set up an agile development process with Jenkins CI, which automatically feeds changes into SAP Solution Manager.